Panasonic S1H: 6K full-frame camera unveiled at Cine Gear Expo 2019

 V-Log comes to the S1

-The S1H also comes with V-Log and V-Gamut pre-installed, which promise 14+ stops of dynamic range.
-This is in contrast with models like the GH5 that can only have V-Log made available via a paid-for update.
+The S1H also comes with V-Log and V-Gamut pre-installed, which promise 14-plus stops of dynamic range.
+This is in contrast to models like the GH5, which can only have V-Log made available via a paid-for update.

 This update will be free of charge by redemption from July 8 2019 for existing S1 users, as well as for those purchasing the camera until September 30.
 Anyone updating their camera after this point will have to pay for the privilege.